“I give you a new commandment, says the Lord: love one another.” John 13:34.

 What does this moment look like for us?
 How might this scene influence others to love one another?
 So as the saying goes, “a picture is worth a thousand words.”
 Here’s a recent experience of mine.

-To establish my identity for a change in a computer password, I was required to forward a “selfie,” in which I had to hold up to the lens of my smartphone my California Drivers License.
+Recently, to establish my identity for a change in a computer password, I was to forward a “selfie.”
+By holding up the California Drivers license to the lens of my smartphone, I got the shot, after several tries.

-To accomplish this feat, I had several awkward movements, to set up the shot.
+To accomplish this feat, I had several awkward movements.
 Naturally, it would have been a lot easier if I had a selfie stick or another person take the photo, or better yet, a third hand.

 Just in case you want to know, yes, pizza is the most Instagrammed food photo.
 More important, today’s visual persuasion techniques come by way of social media “influencers” whose Instagram accounts have large followings, thus cultivating tastes and drawing audiences to products and causes.